Skip to navigation Skip to content

 Care recipient notes

 Care recipient notes must be recorded if information is received from or provided to a provider and if any manual action has occurred on a care recipient record.
 See Recording information in the Aged Care Staff Portal (ACSP).
-Action can be requested by the Department of Health and Aged Care (DoHAC), the aged care service or by the Service Officer.
+Action can be requested by the Department of Health Disability and Ageing, the aged care service or by the Service Officer.
 For example, an aged care service can request a change to a hospital leave's start date.
 Service Officers must record a note where a care assessment created aged care record was mismatched due to misspelt names or Date of Birth (DOB) issues.

 The Aged Care Staff Portal manages all care recipient notes.
 For example: